PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 ## Motivation

 The on-screen experience, when receiving an error message, is controlled through the views NormalView (the default) and CategoryView.
-These are user selectable though the preference variable $ErrorView.
+These are user selectable through the existing preference variable `$ErrorView`.
 The addition of a “ConciseView” as default that contains only specific error information producing a single line on screen and in logs will improve customer success.